Elliot-Sones/Neural_Networks_Fundamentals/README.md

-# Sketchpad Digit Inspector
+# Simple Neural Network to production-ready digit classifier

+Neural networks form the foundation of modern machine learning, so I wanted to go beyond using libraries and truly understand how they work.
+To do that, I built a neural network completely from scratch using only NumPy—no frameworks, no shortcuts.
+This project gave me a hands-on understanding of core concepts like forward propagation, backpropagation, and gradient descent, and helped me see exactly how data flows and learns within a model.

 From scratch to production-ready—all in NumPy.
-Here’s the path, step by step.
+Here’s the path, step by step, from me explaining the math and the steps I took to the final demo.

 ## Production Demo:
 <p align="center">